brownrl/recipes_mcp/README.md

 - Create recipes for common patterns in your codebase
 - Update recipes with addendums as your approach evolves
 - Use descriptive keywords for easy searching
+- **⚠️ NEVER commit secrets** - use env vars or placeholders in recipes

 ### Reset Database